 Although there aren’t many, there are a few common-sense restrictions on firearm sales and purchases in Texas, including the following:

 - Those convicted of a felony or confined to a penitentiary cannot own a gun.
-However, it’s possible to have a felony conviction expunged.
-An experienced attorney can assist with having that done.
+However, it’s possible to have a felony conviction pardoned by the Governor.

 - People under the age of 18 cannot buy a firearm unless they have the written permission of a parent or legal guardian.

 - Dealers, importers, and licensed firearm manufacturers are required to conduct a background check before selling or transferring ownership of a gun.